mtorials/hugo-mt32/content/posts/ansible-install.md

 # Ansible

-Hey, in this article I would like to tell you something about Ansible and how you can install it.
+Hey, in this article I would like to tell you something about Ansible and how you can installing it.

 # What is ansible?

 Ansible is a automation platform to automate process.
 Example like install full automatic Virtual Machines oder Windows updates and more..
-It work with the language yml.
+It works with the language yml.
 You can create "Playbooks" through which an order is executed.

 # How to Install Ansbile.